This Month - Basic Rules for Your Best Chance at Securing Sponsorship In the Equestrian World

 About our own Programs

-We conduct our (amateur status) Ambassador Search every October and announce on Social Media (Facebook, Instagram and Twitter usually.)
+For all other level riders, we conduct our Ambassador Search every October and announce on Social Media (Facebook, Instagram and Twitter usually.)
 The application period is usually open for three-four weeks and we post a few reminders during that time.
 IF YOU ARE ACTIVELY FOLLOWING US YOU WILL NOT MISS IT.
 We assess all our applicants in November/December then announce the successful applicants at the beginning of the following year.
 Ambassador packets usually go out in January/February so that our Ambassadors are ready for the upcoming season.
 Ambassadorships last for a year at a time, but we have many Ambassadors who have been with us for 4 or 5 years as they are awesome and we just invite them back every year.
 If you missed the open application period, it's a great idea to start following, liking and commenting on our social media posts and tagging your own images.
 That way we'll already be aware of you when you apply this October and you will have a leg up on the competition!

 The Majyk Equipe Team